 We don’t speak Italian!

-We can use different languages in our own, for example:
+We frequently mix different languages into our own, such as:

-1- Ci sentiamo questo weekend?
-Cosi’ ti mando il link del file che mi hai chiesto.
+Italian: Ci sentiamo questo weekend?
+Così ti mando il link del file che mi hai chiesto.

 Translation: Shall we call each other this weekend?
 So I can send you the link of the file you asked me.